TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 8. Subsystem two: it needs to step up “Boost” for the Subsystem and its 15v dc, 50mA.

 ## Backup Battery Subsystem:
-I am using the Backup Battery if the main wall power shuts down.
-However, that would make me do the Buck and Boost Converter to the battery a 15v, 50mA and 5v, 50mA.
-Also, inside the system, I have a kill switch.
-If something happens to the wall power, it will switch immediately to backup.
-The goal of the battery backup subsystem is to make sure that the first and second subsystems continue to function normally during power outages.
+Use the Backup Battery if the main wall power shuts down.
+Also, the battery will be connected to the kill switch.
+If something happens to the wall power, the subsystems will change the switch immediately to the backup battery.
+Between the backup battery and the main wall,  have a switch "controller" to manage all power from subsystems.
+The battery backup subsystem's goal is to ensure that the first and second subsystems continue to function normally during power outages.
+The backup battery type is a 12-volt 12AH sealed lead acid AGM.

 # Buildable Schematic:
 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/143124480/0aebbcb8-a28d-4c62-835a-21147e2b2240)